Brian6330/Human_Smart_Cities/README.md

 ```
 docker-compose stop
 ```

+## Troubleshooting

+### Deleting a collection
+- ./bin/solr delete -c collection_name then restart with bin/solr restart -p 8983
+- Alternatively, can be deleted in the web-interface.

 #### Environmental variables
 To start `solr` one has to set the environmental variable `JAVA_HOME` and `JRE_HOME`.